PostreslesCODE/Audio-Noder/README.md

 make
 ```

-Then in the build folder you will find the actual executable AudioNoderC
+Then in the /Audio-Noder/AudioNoderC/build/ folder you will find the actual executable AudioNoderC